flxj/ctrshim/README.md

-`ctrshim` is a container runtime shim program that works in conjunction with the OCI runtime tool to create and monitor containers
+😁 `ctrshim` is a container runtime shim program that works in conjunction with the OCI runtime tool to create and monitor containers.

 ### Compile